aaronicsubstances/shrewd-evolver/README.md

 Sometimes the opinions take the form of source code files implementing a proposal.

-## My Last Resort for Dealing with Fragile Software Architectures

-  1. Code generation
-  2. Code generation with support for detecting changes to generated code artificats.
-See https://github.com/aaronicsubstances/code-augmentor for details.

 ## My Ideal Software Architecture

 My ideal software architecture (which comprises code and data architectures)  is one that meets the following criteria (in addition to all the excellent advice on [Wikipedia](https://en.wikipedia.org/wiki/Software_architecture)):